 Not only did I feel jubilation at the terrific buck I had just harvested with a good shot, I fell in love with a sweet little .25-06 and knew that my deer hunting career had been secured for the foreseeable future.
 For a 60-year-old deer hunter, I walked as tall as I ever had after downing a trophy buck, even though they were all harvested with much larger caliber deer rifles.

 Discussions and dissertations around campfires and in glossy magazines have consumed uncountable volumes of words about the merits of the best caliber for whitetails.
 The bottom line, however, is that the best caliber is the one that you shoot best.
 The issue is undeniably one of personal choice.
 And as I learned the hard way, personal choices change with age.

-Other calibers which aging deer hunters should consider include the .243 Winchester, .30-30 Winchester, .270 Remington, the 7x57 and the .308.
+Other rifle calibers which aging deer hunters should consider include the .243 Winchester, .30-30 Winchester, .270 Remington, the 7x57 and the .308 rifle.
 An aging hunter's major concern is recoil.
 The chart below clearly defines the advantages of smaller calibers for older deer hunters.

 |Caliber||Recoil (Foot Pounds)|